odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

     This makes the vehicle mandatory while booking a vendor bill.

-To link a disallowed expenses category with a specific account, go to :menuselection:`Accounting --> Configuration --> Acounting: Chart of Accounts`.
+To link a disallowed expenses category with a specific account, go to :menuselection:`Accounting --> Configuration --> Accounting: Chart of Accounts`.
 Find the account you want, and click on :guilabel:`Setup`.
 Add the :guilabel:`Disallowed Expense category` in the :guilabel:`Disallowed Expenses` field.
 From now, when an expense is created with this account, the disallowed expense is calculated based on the rate mentioned in the :guilabel:`Disallowed Expense category`.